Speechwriter: Speechwriting process

 Writing a speech involves several steps.
-A speechwriter has to meet with the executive and the executive's senior staff to determine the broad framework of points or messages that the executive wants to cover in the speech.
-Then, the speechwriter does his or her own research on the topic to flesh out this framework with anecdotes and examples.
+A speechwriter often meets with the executive and the executive's senior staff to determine the broad framework of points or messages that the executive wants to cover in the speech.
+Usually, speechwriters conduct additional research flesh out this framework with anecdotes and examples.
 The speechwriter will also consider the audience for the speech, which can range from a town-hall meeting of community leaders to an international leaders' forum.
 Then the speechwriter blends the points, themes, positions, and messages with their own research to create an "informative, original and authentic speech" for the executive.

 The speechwriter then presents a draft version of the speech to the executive (or the executive's staff) and makes notes on any revisions or changes that are requested.
 If the speechwriter is familiar with the topic and the positions and style of the executive, only small changes may be needed.
 In other cases, the executive may feel that the speech does not have the right tone or flow, and the entire speech may have to be re-drafted.
 Professional speechwriter Lawrence Bernstein writes:

 Some clients have called with six months to spare, others with four hours to go; some want to meet up first, others want coaching afterwards; quite a few did everything by email and we've never even spoken.

 The delivery of the speech is part of the challenge speechwriters face when crafting the message.
 Executive speechwriter Anthony Trendl writes:

 Speechwriters specialize in a kind of writing that merges marketing, theater, public relations, sales, education and politics all in one presentation.